ZwiiDoan/purchase-transactions-service/README.md

 }'
 ```

-Then retrieve the transaction using id in previous response and curl command
+Then retrieve the transaction using id in previous response and curl command:

 ```
 curl --location 'http://localhost:8080/v1/purchase-transaction/{transaction-id}?currency=Australia-Dollar' \
 --header 'Correlation-Id: 08ef44c8-5477-44d1-a61c-f0931abf37bf'
 ```

+You can also import the Postman collection in [postman](postman) folder to interact with the demo application.

 ### Future Improvements & Considerations